-Jackson, Anna (1967 –) is a poet and fiction writer whose first collection of poetry appeared in the three-poet collection AUP New Poets 1 (1999).
+Jackson, Anna (1967 –) is a New Zealand poet and academic whose first collection of poetry appeared in the three-poet collection AUP New Poets 1 (1999).

 Catullus for Children was published in 2003.
-Caught between the two cities of Wellington and Hamilton, the poet returns to her favourite themes of domestic life, her children and the Russian poets she loves.
+Caught between the two cities of Wellington and Hamilton, she returned to themes of domestic life, her children and the Russian poets she admires.

 writers in schools information

 Anna Jackson is available for school visits as part of the Book Council's Writers in Schools programme.
 She is able to speak to students of all ages about poetry and writing poetry.
 She can run a range of sessions, including poetry performance, creative writing workshops and gifted and talented workshops.
 Her preferred number of students in a session is 6-12.

 - Anna Jackson's bibliography in the Auckland University Library's New Zealand Literature File

 - Anna Jackson in Best New Zealand Poems

 - Anna Jackson's profile on the Auckland University Press website

 - Anna Jackson's staff profile on the Victoria University site